-Authorizing Ordinance: 25 of 2020, as amended by Ordinances 37 of 2020 and 40 of 2021.
+Authorizing Ordinance: 25 of 2020, as amended by Ordinance 37 of 2020.
 See also Chapter 237 of the City Code.

 Description: The Stop the Violence fund was created to support services and programs that prevent violence and criminal activities, and also to support community health and safety programs